xjw1001001/IGCrebuild/README.md

 2. IF you encounter "NotImplementedError: Wrong number or type of arguments for overloaded function 'coo_matvec'".
 Please update your scipy and numpy packages to the newest versions.

+3. If you are using windows operating system, and encountered "numpy.distutils.system_info.NotFoundError: no lapack/blas resources found" when building/upgrading scipy package.
+Please try Enthought Canopy or Anaconda as suggested [Here](http://docs.scipy.org/doc/numpy-1.10.1/user/install.html#id4).
+They come with built in packages like numpy and scipy.

+4. If you encountered "Fatal error in launcher: Unable to create process using ..." when using pip in cmd (windows os).
+Please try ` python -m pip install xxx` as suggested [here](http://stackoverflow.com/questions/24627525/fatal-error-in-launcher-unable-to-create-process-using-c-program-files-x86).

 Contact me at: